 Our decision to use donor eggs

-In an effort to find more financially feasible options for IVF with donor eggs, I ran a search on the Internet for more affordable options for egg donation.
+In an effort to find more financially feasible options for IVF with donor eggs, I ran a search on the Internet for more affordable egg donor programs.
 I was immediately flooded with message boards and information about fertility options overseas.
 I was able to locate numerous fertility centres in Europe at a much more reasonable cost than here in the United States with prices ranging from $6,000 to $12,000.

 Treatment at the Czech clinic